rmrector/script.artwork.beef/README.md

 replacing "fanart"/"thumb" with the exact artwork type.
 Kodi names artwork in this same format when exporting the library to separate files.

+Artwork from these files aren't limited to the artwork types listed above; artwork types must be lowercase and alphanumeric, but can otherwise be freely named.
+The artwork type should have the exact name; for instance, multiple fanart will have one single `fanart`, one `fanart1`, one `fanart2`, and so on.

+It will also pull in artwork files that match Artwork Downloader file names, in cases where they are different than the art types used in Kodi, for instance `character.jpg` is added as `characterart` and extrafanart are added as `fanart#`.

 If you manage all of your artwork with image files and/or NFO files, the add-on setting "Auto add artwork from filesystem only" under "Advanced" will prevent the add-on from querying the web services during automatic processing, saving time and network resources.

-Artwork from these files aren't limited to the artwork types listed above; artwork types can be freely named, as long as they are alphanumeric.
-The artwork type should have the exact name; for instance, multiple fanart will have one single `fanart`, one `fanart1`, one `fanart2`, and so on.

 [Kodi NFO file]: http://kodi.wiki/view/NFO_files
 [Kodi artwork]: http://kodi.wiki/view/Artwork#Naming_conventions